What is method validation?

 A method validation is necessary when a new method has been established and is supposed to become a routinely used measurement, when aspects of the practical performance have been changed or the method is intended to be used at a different site.
 This is the case with method transfers.
 Furthermore, all analytical methods that are planned to be used in a pharmaceutical laboratory for quality control (QC), as well as those used for cleaning validation, must be validated prior first application.
 The requirement to validate the applied analytical test methods is specified in Germany in § 14 of the AMWHV and can also be found in Chapter 6 and 1.9 of the EU GMP guidelines.

 There are regulatory requirements and guidelines to be applied to take critical points into account during method validation.
 The ICH Q2(R1) is one of them.
 This guideline „Validation of analytical procedures: text and methodology“, published by the International Conference on Harmonisation, offers help with the classification of different analytical methods and names parameters to be evaluated.

 Analytical methods, that are used in the QC lab, are classified according to their purpose into methods for identification, determination of content (assay) and testing for impurities.
 Different parameters have to be taken into account during method validation in accordance with this classification.
-The significant parameters are: accuracy, precision (in form of repeatability and intermediate precision), specificity, limit of detection (LOD) and limit of quantification (LOQ), linearity, working range and robustness.
+The significant parameters are: trueness, precision (in form of repeatability and intermediate precision), specificity, limit of detection (LOD) and limit of quantification (LOQ), linearity, working range and robustness.

 But what do these parameters tell us?
 The following table provides an overview: